harrisyang611/timothy_indicator_project/readme.md

 This is final project for APS1052.
-It uses ML with Timoty Master's indicators to see whether those indicators help the model
+It uses ML with Timoty Master's indicators to see whether those indicators help the model.

 Directory introduction: